devinshields/h2odocs/source/tutorial/rf.rst

 """""""""

-The RF output of principal interest is a confusion matrix detailing the classification error rates for each level in the range of the target variable.
+The RF output of main interest is a confusion matrix detailing the classification error rates for each level in the range of the target variable.
 In addition to the confusion matrix, the overall classification error, the number of trees and data use descriptives